-The thought of getting list or separated form your diving buddies is more than just terrifying.
+The thought of getting list or separated from your diving buddies is more than just terrifying.
 The best alternative is to have a plan.

 It is not uncommon to get separated, left behind by your dive boat or even just simply lost while out on a dive.
 I am not sure the probabilities are for getting left behind by your dive boat, but it is much higher than you would expect (see our previous post about being lost while diving).